TimovNiedek/genre-classifier-msd/README.md

 # genre-classifier-msd

+This repository contains the code for the genre classifier task for the MLOps Zoomcamp course.
+For more information, see the [MLOps Zoomcamp course repository](https://github.com/DataTalksClub/mlops-zoomcamp).

 ## Problem description

 The task that I chose was to predict the genre of new music track releases based on certain features.
+Imagine a music streaming service that wants to automatically tag new tracks with genres in order to improve the user experience and recommendation system.
+Maybe the genre labels are not provided by the artists, or the service wants to add more granular tags to the tracks.

-To do so, I used the Million Song Dataset, which contains metadata and a list of genre tags.
+To do so, I used the [Million Song Dataset](http://millionsongdataset.com/), which contains metadata and a list of tags for each track.
+The tags do not follow a set structure, and there are many different tags with varying quality.

+Additionally, each track has a set of features extracted from the audio, such as tempo, key, loudness, etc.
+These are provided by the [Echo Nest](https://the.echonest.com/) API, and an example of the track metadata can be found [here](http://millionsongdataset.com/pages/example-track-description/).

-The task is a multi-class, multi-label classification task, i.e. for any track, any number of genres can be predicted.
+The task is a **multi-class**, **multi-label classification** task, i.e. for any track, any number of genres can be predicted.

-### Stack
+## Stack

 * Prefect: workflow orchestration
 * sklearn: model training